RATESResearch/GeoNode/docs/implementation/survey_manual/goals/index.rst

 Goals & Objectives
 ==================
-This Survey Manual describes the Implementation of the Surveying Adopted Industry Standards and Methods with Workflow exmples to:
+This Survey Manual describes the Implementation of the Surveying Adopted Industry Standards and Methods with Workflow examples to:

 -   Establish RATES Station Control Benchmark
 -   Survey RATES Station Site
--   Survey Hyrdological Transections and Structures
+-   Survey Hydrological  Transections and Structures
 -   Report Survey Results following Survey Data Model
 -   Produce needed surface and structure models for Hec Ras